dlazesz/gitdriver/README.md

 ## Features and Changes

+- Python 2.x version.
+For Python 3.x version see the other branch
 - Fixed mime-type issuse for txt output
 - Fixed Git update glitches (only newer revisions are commited)
 - Added possibility to use full URL insead of DocID